real2two/dashactyl/README.md

 # Dashactyl

-Dashactyl is a professional panel for allowing users to split resources for servers on the Pterodactyl Panel.
+Dashactyl is a client area, which allows users to split resources throughout multiple servers on the Pterodactyl Panel, and uses a Discord OAuth2 as a login system.

 Dashactyl is developed by the community and people.
 Check out the Discord: https://discord.gg/yEv2KhVbWX